 If your water supplier won't accept a stamp, you'll need to pay for a doctor's certificate.
 Some water suppliers will reimburse the cost of the certificate.

-When do you start getting help?
+When you will start getting help

 If you qualify for WaterSure, you will start getting help from the start of the billing period during which you first applied.

 If your water and sewerage services are provided by different companies, the water company should tell the sewerage company that you're getting help.
 The sewerage company should then adjust their charges.

 You may have to reapply or show evidence that you still qualify for help each year.
 Your water company will let you know if and when you need to do this.

 If you think you aren’t entitled to help anymore

 If you don’t think you're entitled to help from WaterSure anymore, let your water company know.
 Your help will stop at the end of the current billing period.

 Other useful information

 - The Consumer Council for Water (ccwater) has a flowchart to help you work out whether you can apply to the WaterSure scheme.
 Go to www.ccwater.org.uk .